 Division of Student Affairs > Support Services > Health & Wellness > Take Care DePaul

 "Take Care of Yourself.
 Take Care of Each Other.
 Take Care DePaul."

 Take Care DePaul is a call for all members of the DePaul community (students, faculty, staff, families and alumni) to create a healthy and safe campus community.
-We encourage all community members to make choices that positively impact their well-being and the well-being of others, and that align with DePaul’s Vincentian mission.
+We encourage all community members to make choices that positively impact their well-being and the well-being of others, and that aligns with DePaul’s Vincentian mission.

 The Take Care DePaul messaging campaign encourages everyone in the DePaul community to not only look out for their own well-being, but to also look out for the well-being of each other.
 The Take Care DePaul posters address a range of health and wellness issues, including sexual violence, alcohol use and stress.